avatar

 Parsing Json with the Play Framework

 This article discusses different common scenarios for JSON parsing and conversion, useful when working with the Play Framework library.
-All the examples in the article, use one or more of the following library imports: import play.api.libs.functional.syntax._ import play.api.libs.json.{Format, JsError, JsNull, JsPath, JsResult, JsString, JsSuccess, JsValue, Json, OFormat, Reads} The first import is required to use the special and and or functions found through the examples below.
+All the examples in the article, use one or more of the following library imports: 1import play.api.libs.functional.syntax._ 2import play.api.libs.json.{Format, JsError, JsNull, JsPath, JsResult, JsString, JsSuccess, JsValue, Json, OFormat, Reads} The first import is required to use the special and and or functions found through the examples below.
 JSON that matches property names The first snippet allows us to parse different basic data types from a json-formatted input.

 Scala Lectures